 After that, you’ll have hosting, a domain, and a basic website ready to go.

 If your budget is really tight at the moment, you can also consider using a free subdomain.

-But if not having a clean .com is a non-starter, don’t worry.
+If not having a clean .com is a non-starter out of the gate, don’t worry.
 The process for getting set up with Hostinger and snagging your free domain is as simple as it can be.

 Read on to follow the three easy steps to get a free domain name for your website.

 You’ll be able to do all of this in one place with Hostinger.
 I will walk through some of your other options, but you may need to interface with multiple vendors to accomplish all of these steps.

 Step 1: Go to Hostinger’s Website